Basavaraj7022/LIC/Differential amplifier.md

 # Theory
-A Differential Amplifier is an funadamental electronic circuit designed to amplify the difference between the two input signals while rejecting an Common-Mode signals that are present on the both input signals.
-This characteristic makes it highly effective in applications requiring noise reduction.
-The Differential amplifier typically consists of a pair of transistors configured in a symmetrical manner,allowing it to obtain high common-mode rejection ratio(CMMR)
+A differential amplifier is a fundamental electronic circuit designed to amplify the difference between two input signals while rejecting any common-mode signals present on both inputs.
+This makes it highly effective in applications where noise reduction is important, as it minimizes interference from external sources like power supply fluctuations and electromagnetic noise.

+It typically consists of a pair of transistors arranged symmetrically, ensuring balanced operation and a high common-mode rejection ratio (CMRR).
+A high CMRR allows the circuit to suppress unwanted noise and interference, making it useful for precision measurements, sensor signal processing, and communication systems.

+Differential amplifiers can be built using either bipolar junction transistors (BJTs) or MOSFETs, depending on the application and performance requirements.
+They are commonly used as the input stage in operational amplifiers due to their good linearity and stability.
+To achieve proper operation, they require biasing through current sources, resistor networks, or active loads.
+More advanced designs use current mirrors or cascode configurations to improve gain and bandwidth.

+These amplifiers play a crucial role in instrumentation systems, audio processing, analog-to-digital conversion, and wireless communication.
+Their ability to reject common-mode noise while amplifying differential signals makes them essential in high-precision and low-noise electronic circuits.
 # Circuit - 1 [With Rss]
 ![Screenshot 2025-03-13 213355](https://github.com/user-attachments/assets/d8c766b4-bff3-4a75-b58a-6d59264301fb)